 Example of a Leader with Executing Strengths

 Elon Musk is notoriously known for being focused on execution.
 He sets extremely high goals and pushes his team to work until they reach them.
 One example of this is how he handled a customer complaint on Twitter.
 The user tweeted at Musk regarding a problem with Tesla owners leaving their fully charged cars at supercharger stations.
 Six days after the issue was brought to Musk’s attention, Tesla announced: “We designed the Supercharger network to enable a seamless, enjoyable road trip experience.
 Therefore, we understand that it can be frustrating to arrive at a station only to discover fully charged Tesla cars occupying all the spots.
 To create a better experience for all owners, we’re introducing a fleet-wide idle fee that aims to increase Supercharger availability.”
 It goes to show Musk isn’t willing to file his customers’ problems away.
 He executes on solving them.

 People who are strong at influencing are able to get people to do what they want them to do.
 Some might say they’re persuasive, but in actuality, they develop followers based on how they treat others and make them feel.
-They usually practice the charismatic and transformational leadership styles.
+They usually practice the charismatic leadership and transformational leadership styles.
 On top of this, they are engaging, make their team feel seen, heard, and understood, demonstrate a high level of emotional intelligence, and serve as a motivational figure that inspires and supports people to accomplish huge goals.
 They’re also great storytellers who know how to paint a portrait of their grand vision while capturing the heart of their audience.
 Because they generate this emotional hook, they are highly successful at having people answer their call to action.

 Example of a Leader with Influencing Strengths